upswing1/Documentation/docs/FleetMaster/Implementation/AddingDriver.md

    - **Request**: If valid, driver completes registration and sends details to `POST /api/v1/registration/register`.
    - **Response**: Receive confirmation of successful registration.

 ## Summary

 This mechanism ensures that the process of adding and registering a driver is secure, user-friendly, and efficient.
 The use of both company-wide and driver-specific registration codes helps maintain security while ensuring that only authorized drivers can register with the system.
 The server handles the validation and registration processes, ensuring that all data is securely managed and stored.

+## Ideas to consider
+   Administrator could directly scan the driver's license and extract the information from the driver's license and send it to the server to initiate the on boarding process.)
+   Fleet Pilot could include a mechanism to scan the driver's license and extract the information from the driver's license and send it to the server to initiate the on boarding process.
 ### Mechanism Flow

 A company administrator will be able to add a driver to the system by providing the driver's "Driver license"